MILAP98/jetsonnano_maskcam/README.md

 The primary goal of this repository is to provide a starting point for anyone looking to explore AI and object detection on the NVIDIA Jetson Nano.
 Whether you're a beginner or an experienced developer, this project aims to help you quickly set up a real-time detection system, making it easier to start learning and experimenting with Jetson Nano.

-### What You Can Achieve with MaskCam
+### What You Can Achieve with FACE MASK DETAECTION

-MaskCam is a prototype reference design for a Jetson Nano-based smart camera system that measures face mask usage in real-time.
+FACE MASK DETAECTION is a prototype reference design for a Jetson Nano-based smart camera system that measures face mask usage in real-time.
 All AI computations are performed on jetson nano, allowing for efficient and immediate detection without relying on cloud resources.
 MaskCam detects and tracks people in its field of view, determining whether they are wearing a mask using object detection and tracking algorithms.

 Key capabilities include: